-Main Walk: 18½ km (11.5 miles).
-Four hours 25 minutes walking time.
+Main Walk: 17½ km (10.9 miles).
+Four hours walking time.
 For the whole excursion including trains, sights and meals, allow at least 9½ hours.

-Short Walk, finishing in Audley End: 14 km (8.7 miles).
-Three hours 20 minutes walking time.
+Short Walk, from Audley End: 15¼ km (9.5 miles).
+Three hours 25 minutes walking time.

 Explorers 195 & 209.
 Great Chesterford, map reference TL504424, is in Essex, 5 km NW of Saffron Walden.

-3 out of 10 (2 for the Short Walk).
+3 out of 10 (4 for the longer ending).

 All Essex walks seem to feature lines of pylons marching across enormous crop fields and this one is no exception.
-On the plus side, most of the farmland walking is along wide grassy field edges and there are pleasant interludes through small woods and river valleys to add variety.
+On the plus side, most of the farmland walking is along grassy field edges and there are pleasant interludes through small woods and river valleys to add variety.

-The centrepiece of the walk is the historic market town of Saffron Walden.
+The walk's centrepiece is the historic market town of Saffron Walden.
 Originally called Chipping Walden, the town acquired its present name in the Middle Ages when it became the centre for the saffron crocus industry; the yellow pigment was used in cloth-making, food-colouring and medicine.
 The north-west corner of the town has retained many attractive medieval buildings with fine examples of pargeting, the East Anglian craft of decorating external plaster walls.

 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|